Request Information

 Students use a writing process to develop several writings, including a memoir, a persuasive paragraph, a short story, a variety of poems, and shorter writing projects.

-Grammar lessons address various speech and language-usage conventions (such as capitalization and punctuation).
+Grammar lessons address various speech and language usage conventions (such as capitalization and punctuation).
 These specific grammar skills are then reinforced and applied in all writing exercises.

 4th Grade Math